-The fantastically beautiful Kananaskis Valley, on the eastern slopes of the Rocky Mountains, consists mainly of Lodgepole pine and spruce forest, with aspen and willow near water.
+Today we travel to the fantastically beautiful Kananaskis Valley, on the eastern slopes of the Rocky Mountains.
+This area consists mainly of Lodgepole pine and spruce forest, with aspen and willow near water.
 Several large lakes and extensive wetlands dot the valley.
 The diverse habitats at the low elevations along the highway support a great variety of bird species.
-During the day we visit several locations including Peter Lougheed Provincial Park, where we look for Boreal and Mountain Chickadees, Townsend’s Warbler and Barrow’s Goldeneye.
-We will also be exploring a couple of sites in the foothills west of Calgary to search for LeConte’s and Nelson’s Sparrows.
-Night in High River.
+During the day we visit several locations where we look for Mountain Chickadees, Townsend’s Warbler, Bighorn Sheep and Barrow’s Goldeneye.
+We then head for our accommodations for two nights in the town of Banff.

-Our Canadian Rockies birding tour ends today.
-You are free to leave anytime.
+Our Canadian Rockies tour ends today, you can depart anytime today.

 Canadian Rockies: Waterton 2017 species list (pdf)